Window Creation and Control

 APIPurpose

-get_scale_factor()Read DPI scaling factor; current Windows implementation is still todo!(), don't call in application side.
+get_scale_factor()Read DPI scaling factor; current Windows implementation returns dpi_x / 96.0.

 get_dpi()Read window DPI.